TabbycatDebate/tabbycat/docs/features/venue-constraints.rst

 Venue Constraints
 =================

-.. attention:: This changed in version 1.3.
-Previously, venue constraints
-    used venue constraint categories.
-Now they use venue categories and venue groups no longer exist.

 Tabbycat supports a basic form of venue constraints.
 A **venue constraint** is a requirement that a particular **team, adjudicator, institution** or **division** be assigned to a venue in a particular **venue category**.
 Typical